lscoppitto/docs-v3/docs/reference/libs/networking/cellular.md

 ```python
 disable()
 ```
-The method disables the gnss fix search.
-Once disabled the `fix` and `location` methods will return the last received data, without suspending the GSM connection.
+The method disables the GNSS fix search.
+Once disabled, the `fix()` and `location()` methods will return the last received fix data, without suspending the cellular connection.

 ### method `enable`
 ```python
 enable()
 ```
-The method enables the gnss fix search.
-Once enable the `fix` and `location` will suspend the GSM connection.
+The method enables the GNSS fix search.
+Once enabled, the `fix()` and `location()` **will suspend the cellular connection** during their execution.
 Enable is automatically called when GNSS is started.

 ## Names